KishoreVB70/AlgoMentor/README.md

 - Buy mentorship based on hours
 - Rate the mentor
 - Support the mentor in the form of algo donation
-- For mentor, price can be changed
+- Mentors can change their price accroding to the demand

 # Getting Started with Create React App